PlanarGraph/RayTraceInOneWeekend-Haskell/README.md

 Additional features added:
   - Basic parallelism of the point sampling for anti-aliasing
-  - JSON parsing for prebuilt world configurations (Currently structured as an array of spheres)
+  - JSON parsing for prebuilt world configurations (currently structured as an array of spheres)